hexagonix/Doc/Hexagonix/REL.en.md

 Below you can have direct access to some versions that have become milestones in the distribution of the system and have access to summary information about them.

+> :construction: Warning!
+On 10/19/2023, the Hexagon version was downgraded to v1.0.0.
+This is due to several system stability improvements and corrections, in addition to the correction of several bugs during the system's execution.
+Furthermore, new features added showed that the kernel is now approaching maturity and stability.
+Therefore, just like the H1 version, the next edition of the system will be released with a kernel version 1.0.0.

 </div>

 <details title="Hexagonix H1" align='left'>